FemLol2003/simple-disk-utils/README.md

 If the definitions are not clear enough, please see the included sample scene in the project.

 ## Notes
-1. Tested on Windows, OSX, iOS, and Android platform.
+1. Tested on Windows, Linux, OSX, iOS, and Android platform.
 2. Implemented file handling methods are not including methods that are already covered in standard library (most likely on System.IO).